Home Prepared Cooked Diets for Cats & Dogs

 What supplements will I need for home preparing?

-It depends on what recipes are chosen.
-We have multivitamin mixes available for specific recipes, while others may require anywhere from 2 to 5 different individual supplements to balance diets.
-If you are committed to providing a fresh food for your pet, then we are committed to helping make the transition as easy as possible for you.
+At Full Circle Veterinary Alternatives, we have multivitamin mixes and dehydrated vegetable mixes available for specific types of recipes.
+When our nutrition technician formulates a recipe for you, part of the instructions will be suggestions on where to source the recommended supplements if they are not available at our clinic.
+If you are committed to providing fresh food for your pet, then we are committed to helping make the transition as easy as possible for you.

 Why should I feed a cooked versus raw diet?